yazdan/openwrt-surfshark-wireguard/README.md

 To use this file:
 1. copy `config.json.sample` into `config.json`
 2. replace `config.json` values with your account values.
 Normally user your "email" and "password" that you use on your official client on Android, iOS, or web, not specially OpenVpn username and password
-3. run `gen_wg_config.sh` or place a link in your run path to be able to call the script as required e.g. ln -sf /etc/config/surfshark/gen_wg_config.sh /usr/bin/surfshark
+3. run `gen_wg_config.sh` or place a link in your run path to be able to call the script as required e.g. `ln -s /etc/config/surfshark/gen_wg_config.sh /usr/bin/surfshark`
 4. for the bash version it will then use wg-quick to bring up your preferred surfshark vpn server

+The server configuration files are named in the following way:
+1. Server type, this can be generic (ordinary server suitable for most people), static, obfuscated & double.
+2. Server country in ISO 2 digit format e.g. de for germany us for united states of america
+3. Server load, this indicates how busy the server is.
+In general using the closest is preferable but if another only slightly further away is under a much lighter load it usually means you would do better to use the less used server.
+4. Server city, this is a 3 letter city code.
+5. Server tags.
+Unless tagged virtual the servers are physical.
+The other tag used is P2P indicating servers that fully support P2P usage.

 ## usage